 - Weighted stages and aerial rigging are permitted for this show if the venue allows.
 It is up to the contestant to cover the cost of set up & rigging.
 Rigging must be prepared prior to the event to allow for a speedy set up.
 Riggers must be industry certified.

 - Backup dancers are permitted for this section.

 - Stagehand assistance and audience interaction is permitted.

 Performers will be judged on Individuality, Character & Performance, Engagement – Use of Stage, Audience Connection, Styling – Costuming, Visual Presentation, Tease, Movement & Musicality.

 - Xpoles are not permitted in this competition.

 - Please ensure costume and styling are separate looks for each show.

 - NO MESS – Due to time constraints and venue regulations there is to be no mess that requires clean up after the routines.
 This refers to the use of glitter, confetti, mylar, streamers, and liquids.

 - Animals are not allowed in any Miss Burlesque Ireland showcase.

-Miss Burlesque Ireland does not condone nor believe in depicting violence against women or the appropriation of cultures as entertainment.
-Whilst we support a performer’s freedom to choose their own acts, due to the sensitive nature of some subject matters, the decision has been made that all performers will now include a mandatory description of their acts in the application form being submitted.
+Miss Burlesque Ireland neither condones or believes in depicting violence against women, or the appropriation of cultures as entertainment.
+While we support a performer’s freedom to choose their own acts, due to the sensitive nature of some subject matters, the decision has been made that all performers will now include a mandatory description of their acts in the application form being submitted.
 MBI does not wish to diminish the artistic vision of any of its performers who are entitled to perform in any way they wish within the rules; however, if the content or presentation of any act does not fit the guidelines, the performance will NOT be made available to be viewed on the internet within the MBI domains.
 MBI will review descriptions of all acts in advance, issue warnings of possible rule breaches where required, and inform the finalist that video of their performance will not be uploaded.